nathanShepherd/pScheduler-GridFTP-Documentation/README.md

 How to use pScheduler and an ansible script to quickly deploy a GridFTP Server and conduct file transfers.
 These instructions have been verified on minimal images of CentOS 7.

 ## 1. Prepare System for [pScheduler](https://github.com/perfsonar/pscheduler/wiki/Development-and-Test-System)
+Curl the sytem prep scripts from pscheduler master branch.
 ```
 sudo curl -s -O https://raw.githubusercontent.com/perfsonar/pscheduler/master/scripts/system-prep
 ```
 For VirtualBox guests on Linux or OS X where you wish to have your account and home directory available
 -  Edit system-prep and uncomment and configure the four environment variables at the top.

+Execute the system-prep script.
 ```
 sudo sh ./system-prep
 ```

 ## 2. Clone Ansible-Playbook to install Globus and setup a GridFTP Endpoint
-Detailed instructions included in the Ansible Playbook's [README.md](https://github.com/nathanShepherd/Playbook-setup-globus-server).
-This step can be skipped if globus-url-copy is already installed.
+More detailed instructions are included in the Ansible Playbook's [README.md](https://github.com/nathanShepherd/Playbook-setup-globus-server).
+This step can be skipped if globus-url-copy is already installed on the machine.
 ```
 sudo yum install ansible git
 git clone https://github.com/nathanShepherd/Playbook-setup-globus-server.git